 Only a small portion of BOD can be filtered from brewery wastewater, most of the BOD is soluble.
 To lower your BOD, options are to not put it down the drain in the first place, treat it, or have someone else treat it for you.
 Let’s talk about not putting it down the drain in the first place- we’ll call it side streaming.

-For details about the side stream tank, see this page.
-Below is a description of the process.
+What follows is a description of the process.
+For details about the side stream tank itself, see this page.

 Side streaming is collecting high strength, concentrated wastes at the source and setting it aside for disposal.
 You are already doing this with your spent grain.
 You can elaborate on the concept to collect trub and spent yeast.
 Smaller sources would be lauter plate rinsing, hop back rinsing, fermenter bottoms, returned beer in kegs, fermenter blow off, and beer in hoses or pipes at the beginning or end of a packaging run.
 Collect all or some of that stuff, put it in a tank, and haul it off site.
 Simple, low tech, and effective; you should be able to reduce your BOD and TSS by 75% while only hauling away about 10% of your wastewater.